anqichen9856/CarparkApi/README.md

 ### Setting Up Steps

 1. Download this project in Zip and decompress it
-2. Start your local MySQL Server and initialize a database
+2. Start your local MySQL Server
-3. Open the project in Visual Studio by double clicking `CarparkApi.sln` in the project's root folder
+3. Open the project in Visual Studio by double clicking `CarparkApi.sln` in the project root directory
-4. In Visual Studio, go to `appsettings.json`, follow the comments to edit the connection string with your local database server details
+4. In Visual Studio, go to `appsettings.json`, follow the comments to update the connection string with your local MySQL server password
 5. Open the terminal in the project root directory, and type the following command:
     ```
     dotnet ef migrations add InitialCreate